-Lexus ES350 owners have reported 14 problems related to headlights (under the exterior lighting category).
+Lexus ES350 owners have reported 17 problems related to headlights (under the exterior lighting category).
+The most recently reported issues are listed below.

 Tl-the contact owns a 2009 Lexus Es350.
 The contact stated that when driving approximately 50-55 mph with the headlights in activation, the headlights would fail sporadically.
 The contact tried pushing on the lever for the high beams and but the high beam headlights were also unresponsive.
 The vehicle was taken to a dealer for diagnosis.
 After diagnosis they advised the contact that the light bulbs failed and needed to be replaced.
 The headlight bulbs were replaced.
 The manufacturer was not contacted.
 The failure and current mileages were approximately 19,700.
 Kmj.